 ASUN Scholar-Athlete of the Year

 ASUN All-Academic Team Selections

-The Dolphins earned a share of the ASUN regular season title after finishing 9-1 in conference play, and went on to win their fourth ASUN Tournament Championship in five years, defeating Coastal Carolina 11-10.
+In 2017, the Dolphins earned a share of the ASUN regular season title after finishing 9-1 in conference play, and went on to win their fourth ASUN Tournament Championship in five years, defeating Coastal Carolina 11-10.
 McCord also coached two-time FIL World Cup participant for Team Australia Ashtyn Hiron.
 Two Dolphins were selected to represent JU at the annual IWLCA North/South Senior All-Star Game as Danielle Della Rocca and Erika Brager both played for the South Team.

 The 2016 season saw the Dolphins post an NCAA-best scoring margin and points per game, along with second-best scoring offense, rank third in assists per game, sixth in scoring defense, and ninth in caused turnovers per game.
 McCord was again named the conference's Coach of the Year, and led seven players to First or Second-Team honors, as well as the ASUN Defensive Player of the Year in Ashtyn Hiron.